-Wow your friends with this delicious honey roasted carrots recipe that looks fancy but has little work.
+Wow your friends with this delicious honey roasted rainbow carrots recipe.
+It looks fancy but is incredibly easy recipe to make.
 Serve it as a quick side dish at dinner, or even take it to Thanksgiving!

 Carrot peels are naturally a bit bitter (and often dirty).
 Even after a thorough scrubbing, grit can still be stuck in the crevices.
 I recommend peeling the carrots before roasting because it removes the bitterness and also gives the carrots a beautiful aesthetic.